  The correct filing fee.

 TIP!
-It is very important that you check both your regular mail and your e-mail address often because court notices could be sent to you by either method.
-Also check your "junk" e-mail folder in case your computer placed a court e-mail there mistakenly.
+Check your email and regular mail often; court notices could arrive either way.
+Also check your "junk" e-mail folder in case your computer placed a court e-mail there.
 For more information about electronic filing, click to visit the Las Vegas Justice Court website.

 You can pay the filing fee by cash, Visa, Mastercard, ATM or debit card, money order, or cashier's check.
 Current filing fees are: